DENTAL AMALGAM MERCURY SOLUTIONS ............................. www.dams.cc

 adult (2).
-The permissible level for a child would be the levels of the average daily exposures found in this study and other studies (6-10,19) were above all of these health guidelines for
+The permissible level for a child would be less.
+But the levels of the average daily exposures found in this study and other studies (6-10,19) were above all of these health

 The reference average level of mercury in feces (dry weight) for those tested at Doctors Data Lab with amalgam fillings is .26 mg/kg, compared to the reference average level for those without amalgam fillings of .02 mg/kg (19). (over 10 times that of the population w/o amalgam).
 A Swedish lab that does fecal tests for mercury had similar results (19).
 Tests on people who have had amalgam replaced likewise confirm these results (13-15).
 Government and Scientific panels as well as large numbers of medical studies have confirmed dental mercury amalgam is the number one source of mercury in most people and affects millions (2-22,30)